GDSL-UL/san/docs/05-multilevel_01.md

 *How we assess different candidate models?* We can use the function `anova()` and assess various statistics: The Akaike Information Criterion (AIC), the Bayesian Information Criterion (BIC), Loglik and Deviance.
 Generally, we look for lower scores for all these indicators.
 We can also refer to the *Chisq* statistic below.
 It tests the hypothesis of whether additional predictors improve model fit.
 Particularly it tests the *Null Hypothesis* whether the coefficients of the additional predictors equal `0`.
 It does so comparing the deviance statistic and determining if changes in the deviance are statistically significant.
 Note that a major limitation of the deviance test is that it is for nested models i.e. a model being compared must be nested in the other.

-Here a model comparison for three of our models.
+Here compare three of our estimated models.
 It seems that adding varying intercepts for LSOA and MSOA levels provide the model with the better fit.
 Though, they don't explain the source of differences between OAs.

 ```r